aloussase/mal/README.md

 # mal

-This is an (almost complete) implementation of the [MAL](https://github.com/kanaka/mal) programming language in Haskell.
+This is an implementation of the [ML](https://github.com/kanaka/mal) programming language in Haskell.

 ## Examples